dvince05/debriefing2026/index.md

 ## Getting there
 XXX.
 If you need help with travel arrangements, please contact [The agency email]

-## About
-The meeting will bring together friends, collaborators, and colleagues of Adi and Enzo for an informal and stimulating workshop covering a broad range of topics in modern cosmology.

 ## Participant list
 - Matthias Bartelmann